 Affiliated User Accounts

 A user at a subscribing institution can affiliate their personal account with the institutional subscription in order to use the SPIE Digital Library remotely (for example, from a home computer or mobile phone).
-To do so, the user should simply create a personal account, or sign in to an existing one, while on a computer within the institution's IP range (for example, from a desktop computer at work or school, or while otherwise connected to the institution's network).
+To do so, the user should simply create a personal account, or sign in to an existing one, while on a computer within the institution's IP range (for example, from a computer at work or school, or while otherwise connected to the internet via an accepted IP within the institution's network).
 This automatically affiliates the personal account with the institutional subscription for a period of three months.
 After this, the user can again sign in from within the institution's IP range in order to renew the affiliation.

 The EZproxy database definition for the SPIE Digital Library is: